sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> {4, 6, 8, 10, 12, 14, 16, 18, 20}
 ```

 The next part is the magic I spoke about earlier, we're using the special set functionality **difference_update** which removes any values from our number range that are multiples of the number we just checked.
 The reason we're doing this is because if a number is a multiple of anything other than 1 or itself then it is **not a prime number** and can remove it from the list to be checked.
+Hopefully this will give us a much faster process than checking each number in the original list!

 Before we apply the **difference_update**, let's look at our two sets.